Sun & Water Safety Tips for Spring Break & Beyond

 Viorika/iStock

 During the middle of the day, both the UV index and air pollution tend to peak.
-Check a weather app for the UV index and air quality before going out.
-During peak sun hours, it’s good to make sure to reapply sunscreen, keep hats on, and check the air quality for pollution levels.
+Check a weather app for the UV index and air quality before going outside.

 Avoid Dehydration